Albonycal/blog.albony.xyz/content/posts/education-system-and-youth.md

 This has more impact on their mental health than they realize.
 These short format videos increase level of impatience in people, reduces focus and converts the curious and remarkable thing called "human brain" into a dopamine seeker that craves for the easiest way to get dopamine.

-###### A simple example of this, in my classroom the teacher was dictation notes and we were writing.
+###### A simple example of this, in my classroom the teacher was dictating notes and we were writing.
 He was dictating at an exteremly reasonable pace, yet most of the students were unable to keep up with this.

 Reason? these platforms have reduced the concentration of youth so much that they are unable to remember a word that was uttered literally 10 seconds ago, this is not a joke.